cangirhabil/MedicalChatBot/README.md

 # Medical AI ChatBot

-Modern medical AI chatbot with a Next.js (App Router) frontend and a FastAPI backend.
+Modern medical AI chatbot with a Next.js frontend and a FastAPI backend.
 Uses LangChain with Google Gemini and Pinecone for RAG, plus PDF ingestion via sentence-transformers.

 # Frontend — Technologies & Installation